 Personal loans explained

 First things first, what’s a personal loan?
-Put simply, it’s a lump sum cash payment offered by a lender that may range anywhere from $300 to $10,000.
+Put simply, it’s a lump sum cash loan offered by a lender that may range anywhere from $300 to $10,000.

 With this, you get the cash you need now, while your repayments are divided into a series of even, regular amounts over a given period.
 As a guide, lenders may offer repayment periods that range from 12 to 24 months (It may depend on the amount borrowed).